5 ways 5G will transform healthcare

 3. Communicating in other languages

-A patients whose first language is not English is often at a disadvantage in critical care situations, as they aren’t always able to articulate their health history or allergies.
+A patient whose first language is not English is often at a disadvantage in critical care situations, as they aren’t always able to articulate their health history or allergies.
 Additionally, patients may not fully understand their diagnosis or instructions for follow-up care.

 Many healthcare systems use language translators when providing care to help staff overcome language barriers.
 Today, language translators are typically centralized, which means that translators for less common languages may not be located at the hospital and patient care may be delayed.